SirMorfield/video-doorbell/progress.md

 - `Camera`					(Motion activated) security camera
 - `Camera`					Saving video file every time someone opens the door
 - `Indoor station`			Logging who opened the door when
-- `Indoor station`			Correct datetime on the indoor stations
 - `Indoor station`			Select best sound and video codecs

 ## TODO
-- `Touchscreen computer`	select clients by (first letters of) first or last name.
+- `Touchscreen computer`	Select clients by (first letters of) first or last name.
 Allow for slight typo's
-- `Touchscreen computer`	select clients by scrolling
+- `Touchscreen computer`	Select clients by scrolling
-- `Touchscreen computer`	clients can refer to the same door
+- `Touchscreen computer`	Clients can refer to the same door
 - `Touchscreen computer`	KIOSK mode
-- `Touchscreen computer`	easily change the client's name via a interface or preferably a text file
+- `Touchscreen computer`	Easily change the client's name via a interface or preferably a text file
 - `Touchscreen computer`	Disable automatic hangup timeout
 - `Touchscreen computer`	On startup stop all calls that might be dangling from a unexpected shutdown
 - `Other`					Some remote popup when one of the clients is not connected
-- `Indoor station`			open front door

 ## DOING
-- `Touchscreen computer`	initiate call

 ## DONE
-- `Indoor station`			view camera
-- `Indoor station`			call other Indoor stations
 - `Touchscreen computer`	SIP server
+- `Indoor station`			Call other Indoor stations
+- `Indoor station`			View camera
+- `Touchscreen computer`	Initiate call
+- `Indoor station`			Correct datetime on the indoor stations
+- `Indoor station`			More pixels

+## TO BE INSTALLED
+- `Indoor station`			Open front door